guardianproject/info/content/blog/2019-01-23-use-onions-https-for-software-updates.md

   2. First try Tor Onion, then try HTTPS.
 This provides a backup connection method in case Tor is not working, for whatever reason, but still could get updates slower than the official security source
   3. First try Tor Onion, then try HTTPS, then try HTTP.
 But HTTP is only enabled for `security.debian.org`

-You can see an example of the final option by looking at <a href="https://gitlab.com/fdroid/fdroid-cfarm-bootstrap/commit/24389018a164e110e7204f2b2c62a7b81863cdd4" target="_blank">F-Droid&#8217;s compile farm server config</a>.
+You can see an example of the final option by looking at <a href="https://gitlab.com/fdroid/fdroid-cfarm-bootstrap/commit/24389018a164e110e7204f2b2c62a7b81863cdd4" target="_blank">F-Droid’s compile farm server config</a>.

 ## Fixing your boxes